microsoft/nova-facade/packages/nova-react-test-utils/README.md

 };
 ```

 This time resolvers are not queued up front so inside [play](https://storybook.js.org/docs/react/writing-stories/play-function#page-top) one needs to manually resolve/reject graphql operations.
 To get the environment created for this specific story one can use `getNovaEnvironmentForStory` function.
-Later similarly to examples for unit test, full customization power of apollo-mock-client is available.
+Later similarly to examples for unit test, full customization power of `apollo-mock-client/relay-test-utils` is available.

 In addition, if your component only defines a GraphQL fragment and does not perform a query, the following properties can be used: